soaringDistributions/gpd-fan-driver-linux/README.md

 CLEAN="make clean"

+As an example, gasket-driver, the GoogleTPU PCIE driver, uses this debian/rules file, apparently to only compile the kernel modules after installation using DKMS.
+#!/usr/bin/make -f

+include /usr/share/dpkg/pkg-info.mk

+%:
+	dh $@ --with dkms

+override_dh_install:
+	dh_install src/* usr/src/gasket-$(DEB_VERSION_UPSTREAM)/

+override_dh_dkms:
+	dh_dkms -V $(DEB_VERSION_UPSTREAM)

+override_dh_auto_configure:
+override_dh_auto_build:
+override_dh_auto_test:
+override_dh_auto_install:
+override_dh_auto_clean:

-Now, please, provide commands to run on a Debian Stable Linux system to create Debian packages with DKMS support based on this information.
+Now, please, based on this information, provide commands to run on a Debian Stable Linux system to create Debian packages which will only compile the kernel modules after installation using DKMS.
+It is not desirable to compile the kernel modules when just building the Debian package.